developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/guide/about/index.md

 #### Deprecations:
 Support for Unique Device Identification (UDI) standard barcodes such as GS1, HIBCC and ICCBBA in Barcode APIs has been deprecated; **support will be terminated in Android 10 Q**.

+#### NFC Sample App
+**An [NFC SAM sample app](../../samples/sam)** demonstrates usage of the NFC Secure Access Module, which allows secure communication with NFC tags from NFC-equipped Zebra devices.

+### API Enhancements

+**Enhanced Barcode Manager API** adds the following features on devices running Android 8.1 Oreo and higher:
+* Added `enum` and reader parameters to support DPM mode, which allows selection of the DPM mode based on the type of barcode being scanned:
+ * New ScannerConfig `enum` DpmModes: **DISABLED, MODE_1, MODE_2**
+ * New reader parameter DpmMode in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` activates the DPM mode
+* Added `enum` and reader parameters to support DPM illumination, providing illumination for DPM barcode reading:
+ * New ScannerConfig `DpmIlluminationControl` `enum` allows selection of the DPM illumination options: **CYCLE, DIRECT, INDIRECT**
+ * New reader parameter `dpmIlluminationControl` in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` controls DPM illumination

 -----